-20. Segmented information
+17. Segmented information

 An operating segment is a component of the Company that engages in business activities from which it may earn revenues and incur expenses, whose operating results are reviewed regularly by the Company's chief operating decision maker, the Chief Executive Officer and for which discrete financial information is available.
-The Company has determined that it has one operating segment, the acquisition, exploration and development of uranium and gold mineral properties, all of which are currently located in Namibia.
+The Company has determined that it has one operating segment, the acquisition, exploration and development of uranium mineral properties, all of which are currently located in Namibia.
 The Company's corporate head office earns nominal interest income which is considered incidental to the activities of the Company and therefore does not meet the definition of an operating segment.
 Non-current assets excluding financial assets by geographic area are as follows:

-2022 \$ 2021 \$ Namibia 10,279,477 12,251,750
+2023 \$ 2022 \$ Namibia 11,363,621 10,279,477

-21. Events occurring after the reporting period
+18. Events occurring after the reporting period

-At the date of this report there are no other matters or circumstances which have arisen since December 31, 2022 that have significantly affected or may significantly affect operations, results of operations or the state of affairs of the Company.
+Except as outlined below, at the date of this report there are no other matters or circumstances which have arisen since December 31, 2023 that have significantly affected or may significantly affect operations, results of operations or the state of affairs of the Company.